nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![viewing a class](images/viewc.png)

-Views a class in ClassMATE, as shown above
+Displayes a class and its students in ClassMATE, as shown above.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**<br>
 `viewc` highlights the class chosen, and filters out only students in the class!